Detail of a hand-knotted Persian rug in deep maroon, caught in dramatic side-light

 Each Carpetstory piece is woven by a single artisan, signed by hand, and travels from one room in Jaipur to another, anywhere in the world.

-IV — A study in scale
+III — A study in scale

 0

-in an 8 × 10 piece.
+hand-tied knots in an 8 × 10 ft piece.

-Up to 0 in our finest weaves.
+Up to 0 knots in our finest weaves.

 Knot density